Web Summit to Slush: How Startup Events Ignite Capital and Culture

 How can small ecosystems attract major events?

-Should events be in-person, video, or hybrid?
+Should events be in-person, virtual, or hybrid?

-How to get high-profile speakers affordably?
+How to secure high-profile speakers affordably?

 Offer topic sponsorships, media exposure, VIP packages, and partner with chambers or consulates to co-sponsor travel.